ChrisMKindred/KWC-USGS/architecture.md

 ## Site Location Cache Sequence Diagram

-Each site location is cached as a transient in the WordPress database.
+Each site location is cached as a transient.
 Below is a sequence diagram of the caching process.

 ```mermaid
 sequenceDiagram